MichelleBadri/NormCorr-manuscript/README.md

 In this project, we investigate the interplay between data normalization and microbial association estimation by a comprehensive analysis of statistical consistency.
-Leveraging the large sample size of the American Gut Project (AGP), we assess the consistency of the two prominent linear association estimators, correlation and proportionality, under different sample scenarios and data normalization schemes, including RNA-seq analysis work flows and log-ratio transformations.
+Leveraging the large sample size of the American Gut Project (AGP), we assess the performance of the two linear association estimators, correlation and proportionality, under different sample scenarios and data normalization schemes, including RNA-seq analysis work flows and log-ratio transformations.

 ![Project workflow](https://i.imgur.com/qYUXLy0.png)

-We show that shrinkage estimation, a standard technique in high-dimensional statistics, can universally improve the quality of association estimates for microbiome data.
+We show that shrinkage estimation can universally improve the quality of association estimates for microbiome data.

 ## Data and code availability
 This is the GitHub repository for the project.
+Please see below for all technical details.

 The corresponding Synapse project is hosted at [syn21654780](https://www.synapse.org/#!Synapse:syn21654780).
 Data used for this study was accessed at ftp://ftp.microbio.me/AmericanGut/ag-2017-12-04/.

 The latest complete American Gut Project dataset can be accessed on Qiita using study [ID 10317](https://qiita.ucsd.edu/study/description/10317).